 Brian D. Moore - Information Technology Administrator

-Brian has more than 17 years of IT experience and has worked across a broad spectrum of industries, including finance, manufacturing, non-profit, and government.
-Strategic use of technology is central to GHLA’s efficient provision of services and Brian plays an essential role in technology planning and implementation.
-He provides day-to-day IT support and troubleshooting, trains staff, handles hardware and software issues, and also works on IT expansion projects.
-Increasingly, technology issues arise in GHLA’s legal practice, particularly regarding evidence, and Brian also assists with these matters.
-Brian serves on the Connecticut Bar Foundation Website Advisory Board.
-Previous employers include ING (now VOYA), Ability Beyond Disability, and the Pennsylvania Convention Center.
-Brian is an A+ Certified Computer Technician, an N+ Certified Network Technician, and a Microsoft Certified Professional.
+Brian has more than 20 years of IT experience and has worked across a broad spectrum of industries, including finance, manufacturing, non-profit, and government.
+He plays an essential role in GHLA’s leveraging of technology - from strategic planning and implementation to staff training, support and reporting - to support GHLA’s mission.
+Brian also serves on the Connecticut Bar Foundation’s Website Advisory Board.
+Brian has the following Certifications: A+ Certified Computer Technician, N+ Certified Network Technician, and Microsoft Certified Professional.

 Maria Morelli-Wolfe - Staff Attorney

 Maria Morelli-Wolfe has been a staff attorney at GHLA since 1997.
 During her early years at GHLA, Maria practiced disability, family, employment, housing, and child protection law.
 For the past 10 years, Maria’s work has focused on education, representing families of children with disabilities to enforce their rights to a free appropriate public education and related services, compensatory educational services, and due process in school discipline.
 Maria obtained her J.D., cum laude, from The Washington College of Law at American University, where she served as Editor in Chief of the Journal of International Law & Policy.
 Prior to law school, Maria was a full-time volunteer for a year in East Harlem, New York in a small social service and home health care agency.
 She obtained her B.A. from Yale University.